lolandese/lolandese.github.com/airbnb.md

    - The total amount according to you.
 3. For my part, I block the desired period on the calendar and send you a PayPal link with the corresponding amount on WhatsApp.
 4. Pay, send me a message that you did pay and receive a confirmation when I have received the payment.
-5. Communicate your arrival one day in advance with a rough estimate of your arrival. **Remember that all communication takes place on WhatsApp.
+5. Communicate your arrival one day in advance with a rough estimate of the time of your arrival. **Remember that all communication takes place on WhatsApp.
 From the first to the last message**.

 ROOM FOR ONE GUEST ONLY